2017 U11 Girls team, BASL League Cup Runners-Up.

 We really want to encourage as many girls and women to play as possible, so as a club we are looking to expand and offer a range of options for our female members, from mixed team and all-girls options, through to social and indoor opportunities.

-This year we entered our first all girls U11 team into the Bendigo Amateur Soccer League All Girls competition, and we expect to expand the girls teams into different age groups in the 2018 seasons.
+In 2017 we entered our first all girls U11 team into the Bendigo Amateur Soccer League All Girls competition, and we expect to expand the girls teams into different age groups in the 2018 seasons.

 Let us know if you are interested.